You are here: Urology Textbook > Surgery (procedures) > Ureteroscopy

 Cystoscopy and Retrograde Pyelography

-After cystoscopy a retrograde pyelography is done to evaluate the anatomy of the upper urinary tract and to review the indications for ureteroscopy.
-With help of a ureteral catheter, a guide wire is inserted up to the renal pelvis [fig. diagram of retrograde pyelography].
+After cystoscopy, retrograde pyelography is performed to evaluate the anatomy of the upper urinary tract and the indications for ureteroscopy.
+A guide wire is inserted up to the renal pelvis with the ureteral catheter [fig. retrograde pyelography].

 A narrow ostium makes the dilatation of the prevesical ureter necessary [fig. dilatation of the distal ureter (left picture)].
-Alternatively, the urinary tract can be dilated with the insertion of a DJ stents.
-The ureteroscopy is postponed for 2–4 weeks.
+Alternatively, the urinary tract is dilated with DJ stents and the ureteroscopy is postponed for 2–4 weeks.

 The ureteroscope is advanced along the urethra and guide wire, until the ostium is in sight.
 If the intubation of the orifice is technically difficult, a second guide wire or thin ureteral catheter may help [fig. entry of the distal ureter with the ureteroscope].

 The ureteroscope is advanced along the guide wire under direct vision into the ureter.
 The irrigation should be adjusted as low as possible.
-Kinking of the ureter can be straightened with the help of guide wires and ureteral catheters [fig. straightening a ureteral kinking during ureteroscopy].
+A kinking of the ureter can be straightened with the help of guide wires and ureteral catheters [fig. straightening a ureteral kinking during ureteroscopy].

 Flexible Ureteroscopy

-After inserting the guide wire, an access sheath is inserted into the proximal ureter for easy entry of the flexible ureteroscope into the ureter, especially when a large stone burden is encountered.
+After inserting the guide wire, an access sheath is inserted into the proximal ureter for easy repeated entry of the flexible ureteroscope, especially when a significant stone burden is encountered.
 After advancing the flexible ureteroscope into the renal pelvis, every renal calyx is inspected [fig. flexible ureteroscopy].

 Ureteroscopic Treatment of Urolithiasis